-Has a teacher reported that your child does not speak readily at school?
-Does your talkative, bubbly child suddenly clam up with you walk into a larger family gathering or into her dance class?
+Has a teacher reported that your child does not speak regularly or readily at school?
+Does your usually-talkative, bubbly child suddenly clam up when you arrive together at a larger family gathering or when you drop them off at dance class?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If your child is a completely different person at home than she is in other social settings, she may have selective mutism.
-Selective mutism is often misunderstood and can be misdiagnosed, but early detection and treatment is crucial to better outcomes down the road.
+If your child is a completely different person at home than they are in other social settings, they may have selective mutism.
+Selective mutism is often misunderstood and can be misdiagnosed, but early detection and treatment is crucial for better outcomes down the road.

-Selective mutism was always believed to be rare, however more children may meet the criteria of a diagnosis than previously thought.
+Selective mutism was always believed to be rare, however more children may meet the criteria of a diagnosis than previously thought — especially during the COVID-19 pandemic.

 “Shy kids may not volunteer to read aloud to the class, but when they need to do things, they can,” Dr. Eastman says.
-“The main difference is that shy children function, whereas children with selective mutism cannot.”
+“The main difference is that shy children can still navigate everyday tasks, whereas children with selective mutism cannot.”

-A child with selective mutism may not communicate in select social settings (often school), but he or she can comfortably talk in at least one other place (typically home).
+A child with selective mutism may not communicate in select social settings (often school), but they can comfortably talk in at least one other place (typically home).

 Both girls and boys can be affected, though the condition tends to impact girls more than boys.
 The average age of onset is under age 5, but it is often more evident when a child enters a structured social setting (such as preschool or daycare).

-Children with selective mutism are so overcome with anxiety at the prospect of giving a book report, saying hello to a classmate or talking with their coach at soccer practice that they are rendered frozen and unable to initiate and/or respond.
+Children with selective mutism are overcome with anxiety at the prospect of giving a book report, saying hello to a classmate or talking with their coach at soccer practice.
+So they’re rendered frozen and unable to initiate and/or respond.
 Because of this, their experience at school and in other social settings may be hindered, teachers may be unable to assess them and they may struggle socially.

 Selective mutism can look different depending on the child:

-It is important to understand that while there is much variability in how it appears — from day to day, from person to person and from setting to setting — these are all examples of selective mutism.
+It’s important to understand that there’s much variability in how it appears — from day-to-day, from person-to-person and from setting-to-setting.
+These are all examples of selective mutism.

 Watch for these signs of selective mutism: